Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-2.md

 <figcaption>One of many stone buildings in the town.</figcaption>
 </figure>

-By the time we had arrived at the convent, it was already late in the day and all the beds were taken, so Johann and I (and Maika, who arrived after us) were given mattresses on the floor to sleep on.
 From chatting to Felipe and Stein, I discovered that Felipe was the head of the Spanish subsidiary of a media company called Rosco (or something like that), while Stein owned a company that employed 200 engineers.
 I didn't realise I'd been walking among such high-powered individuals.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231013_195112.jpg') }}"